theorlbooth/Find-A-Pint/README.md

 #### The Math

-The radius filter would be implemented by calculating the distance between the coordinates of the user, and the coordinates of the pub, if the distance is under x kilometers, display the pub marker.
+The radius filter would be implemented by calculating the distance between the coordinates of the user and the coordinates of the pub; if the distance is under x kilometers, it displays the pub marker.
 This was done by implementing a function that could calculate the distance between two coordinates, and running that function for each pub.
 Measure Function:

 ```